 Read the latest Dear Colleague Letter (NSF 17-111) on an effort to expand the NSF INCLUDES National Network.
 The NSF INCLUDES Coordination Hub solicitation (NSF 17-591) seeks proposals for an initiative that will drive and support the work of the NSF INCLUDES National Network over its lifecycle.

 Web seminars for the new NSF INCLUDES Dear Colleague Letter: Announcement of an Effort to Expand the NSF INCLUDES National Network take place on September 15, 2017 at 12 p.m.
 EDT (Register) and a newly announced web seminar on September 22, 2017 at 12 p.m.
 EDT.
 (Register)

-The current solicitation for NSF INCLUDES (NSF 17-522) describes program goals, contacts, requirements and instructions for those interested in submitting a proposal to NSF for design and development launch pilots.
+Current solicitations call for NSF INCLUDES Alliance proposals (NSF 18-529) and describe program goals, contacts, requirements and instructions for those interested in submitting a proposal to NSF for design and development launch pilots (NSF 17-522).